software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 > [!NOTE]
 Time cockpit ships articles for service time and travel time.
 See a list of your articles in your [articles list](https://web.timecockpit.com/app/lists/entity/APP_Article).

+## How to Create an Invoice

+Certainly, here's a more technical and concise version:

+The time cockpit's default data model contains the list [Unbilled Time Sheets](https://web.timecockpit.com/app/lists/APP_UnbilledTimesheetsList).
+This list shares similarities with the default [Time Sheets](https://web.timecockpit.com/app/lists/entity/APP_Timesheet) list, but adds dedicated filters to distinguish between billable and unbilled hours.
+Also, this feature provides the `Create Invoice` action to assign timesheet entries to an invoice.
+To generate an invoice, follow these steps:

+1. Open the **Unbilled Time Sheets** list.
+2. Select the timesheets you want to include in your invoice.
+3. From the **Actions** menu, choose **Create Invoice**.
+4. Enter your invoice details.

+When you execute the **Create Invoice** action, it assigns the selected timesheets to invoice items.

+>[!NOTE]
+Once timesheet entries are associated with an invoice item/invoice, they become **read-only** to prevent inadvertent modifications after billing.

+In regard to service time, it is important to note that hourly rates for customers or projects can change over time.
+To accommodate this, the **Create Invoice** action copies the applicable hourly rate into the `APP_Price` field and the number of billed time sheet entries in the `APP_Quantity` field.
+This fields are used to calculate the overall net revenue of an invoice.

+TODO: Video

+> [!NOTE]
+Until version [2023-10](~/doc/release-notes/2023-10.md), time cockpit could only aggregate time bookings into invoices.
+The time bookings assigned to an invoice were no longer editable by users.
+With version 2023-10, this functionality was expanded to allow the creation of multiple invoice items for a single invoice.
+As a result, the total invoice amount is now calculated based on the sum of all invoice items.

 ## Automatic Creation of Invoice Items

 When you create an invoice in time cockpit, it analyzes the selected time sheet entries for a project to generate invoice items.
 If the entries are related to travel, time cockpit uses the "travel time" article as the basis for the invoice item.
 A time sheet entry is interpreted as travel, if `Distance Relevant for Mileage Allowance` on a time sheet entry is filled in.
 In the process of generating an invoice, all driven kilometers of the selected time entries are summed up.
 Description, unit, price, and VAT for the invoice item are set based on the standard article "Travel Costs" (Code: travelCosts).